smudge/decks/railsconf-2022/slides.md

 a lot more than just the way you boot up your app.

 It's actually something I and my team have been thinking about and iterating on for almost six years.
+We've been exploring this iceberg of demoability!

 And so who am I?
 -->